magento/devdocs/guides/v2.0/contributor-guide/contributing_docs.md

 <h2 id="fork">Fork a repository</h2>
 To fork a repository on Github, do the following:

-1. Create or log in to your free account on GitHub. <!-- necessarily free?-->
+1. Create or log in to your developemnt environment account on GitHub.

 2. Navigate to the <a href="https://github.com/magento/devdocs" target="_blank">DevDocs repository</a>.

 3. Click **Fork** at the top right.

 4. Clone the repo into your development environment, create a local branch, and start writing.

 <h2 id="pull_request">Create a pull request</h2>